davbree/cool-giraffe/content/_index.md

 sections:
 - type: heroblock
   template: heroblock
-  title: Hi, I'm a Portfolio Theme
+  title: Hi, I'm a Portfolio Th
   section_id: hero
   component: hero_block.html
   content: This section can contain a subtitle or tagline.
 The recommended length